-On August 24, 2021, Douglas S. Ellenoff was appointed to the positions of Chief Business Development Strategist of the "Company" and Vice Chairman of the Board of Directors of the Company.
+On August 24, 2021, Douglas Ellenoff was appointed to the positions of Chief Business Development Strategist and Vice Chairman of the Board of Directors of the Company.
 The appointment was made on the approval and recommendation of the Nominating Committee of the Board.
 Mr. Ellenoff was not appointed to any committees of the Board.

-In connection with Mr. Ellenoff's appointment to the position of Chief Business Development Strategist of the Company, Mr. Ellenoff and the Company entered into a three year Employment Agreement, dated August 24, 2021, which is also referred to herein as the "Ellenoff Agreement"., Under the Ellenoff Agreement, which sets forth the terms of his employment, including with regard to compensation.
+In connection with Mr. Ellenoff's appointment to the position of Chief Business Development Strategist of the Company, Mr. Ellenoff and the Company entered into a three-year Employment Agreement, dated August 24, 2021, which is also referred to herein as the "Ellenoff Agreement"., Under the Ellenoff Agreement, which sets forth the terms of his employment, including with regard to compensation.
 Mr. Ellenoff will be nominated and renominated to serve on the Board during the term of the agreement.
-Under the terms of the Ellenoff Employment Agreement, Mr. Ellenoff will receive, in lieu of cash compensation: (i) a restricted stock award of 100,000 shares of Common Stock of the Company, 40,000 of which will be issued within 5 business days of the execution of the Ellenoff Employment Agreement and vest immediately, and the remaining 60,000 of which will be issued and vest at the rate of 20,000 shares at the end of each of the next three annual anniversaries of his employment, provided that Mr. Ellenoff serves on the Board at any time during such year; and (ii) options to purchase a total of 1,500,000 shares of the Corporation's Common Stock, 300,000 of which will issued within 5 business days of the execution of the Ellenoff Employment Agreement and vest immediately, 150,000 of which will vest on each of the next three annual anniversaries of the commencement of his employment, and the remaining 750,000 of which will vest at the rate of 20,000 per year on each of the first three anniversaries of the commencement of his employment and which transactions need not be consummated); provided that the Company's Chief Executive Officer may, in his sole discretion, waive the vesting requirement in any given year.
-Such options have an exercise price of \$5.35 per share and will terminate 5 years after they vest.
-These equity awards to Mr. Ellenoff were material to induce Mr. Ellenoff Employment Agreement and were issued outside of a shareholder approved stock or option plan pursuant to the Nasdaq "inducement grant" exception (N
+Under the terms of the Ellenoff Employment Agreement, Mr. Ellenoff received, in lieu of cash compensation: (i) a restricted stock award of 100,000 shares of Common Stock of the Company, 40,000 of which were issued within 5 business days of the execution of the Ellenoff Employment Agreement and vested immediately, and the remaining 60,000 of which were issued and vested at the rate of 20,000 shares at the end of each of the next three annual anniversaries of his employment; and (ii) options to purchase a total of 1,500,000 shares of the Corporation's Common Stock, 300,000 of which were issued within 5 business days of the execution of the Ellenoff Employment Agreement and vested immediately, 150,000 of which vested on each of the next three annual anniversaries of the commencement of his employment, and the remaining 750,000 of which vested at the rate of 250,000 per year on each of the first three anniversaries of the commencement of his employment.
+Such options have an exercise price of \$5.35 per share and will terminate 5 years after their vesting date.
+These equity awards to Mr. Ellenoff were material to induce Mr. Ellenoff to enter into the Ellenoff Employment Agreement and were issued outside of a shareholder approved stock or option plan pursuant to the Nasdaq "inducement grant" exception (Nasdaq Listing Rule 5635(c)(4)).